 It is expected that schools will see an improvement against the following 5 key indicators:

 - The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.

 - The profile of PE and sport being raised across the school as a tool for whole school improvement.

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport.

 - Broader experience of a range of sports and activities offered to all pupils.

 - Improved collaboration and growth of local network including local partners and external agencies.

 Under the new Inspection Framework, Ofsted inspectors will assess how effectively leaders use the Primary PE and Sport Premium and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this.
 Improvements should enhance, rather than maintain existing provision.
 For example, where schools are using their funding to employ specialist coaches, these should be deployed alongside class teachers rather than displacing them, in order for their impact to be sustainable and to enable the upskilling of existing teachers.

-You can view our current Sports Premium Funding information by downloading the document below:
+You can view our current Sports Premium Funding information below: